 Camps and Workshops

-In 2006, Jack established his own Smoky Mountain Banjo Academy near Gatlinburg, TN, which was held in conjunction with Five-String Fest in 2014.
-In 2015, Jack embarked on a big renovation project, and moved his camps into the Hatfield Music Barn adjacent to his shop overlooking Pigeon Forge.
+In 2006, Jack established his own Smoky Mountain Banjo Academy (SMBA) near Gatlinburg, TN, which was held in conjunction with Five-String Fest in 2014.
+In 2015, Jack embarked on a big renovation project and moved his camps into the Hatfield Music Barn adjacent to his shop overlooking Pigeon Forge.